FairwindsOps/insights-plugins/plugins/_template/README.md

 # Template

 This is a template plugin.
-When adding a new plugin you can start with copying this directory and changing the values from there.
+When adding a new plugin you can start by copying this directory and changing the values in the included files.

-This section should include a description of what your plugin does.
+This ReadMe section should include a description of what your plugin does.

-A Dockerfile will also be required (no sample is provided).
-And a repository will need to be created in quay for the new plugin.
+Both a goreleaser configuration and a Dockerfile are required (the included sample is for a Go-based plugin), and a repository will need to be created in quay for the new plugin.

 ## Running locally